containers/safe_iterators.hpp

 The second iterator is used internally by the container object to create a valid iterator.

-Built-in comparison operators allow for comparisons, for example to test for the end condition in a for loop or any other conditional.
+Built-in comparison methods allow for comparison operators to be written for any iterator derived from safe_iterator, for example to test for the end condition in a for loop or any other conditional.
 They also allow iterators to be added to sets (the < operator) and hashes (the == operator).

 The dereference operators are only legal on valid iterators - any attempt to dereference a null or end iterator will throw an exception.